sespinosa/nodejs-es6-boilerplate/README.md

-### the es6 code should be placed on the code folder!
+The es6 code should be placed on the code folder!